Overview of the main changes since the previous report update

 • Flaws in identification of vulnerable groups: As for the asylum procedure no systemic mechanisms exist to identify applicants with special needs and meet these needs.

-• Access to regular social benefits: In 2022 the system of social benefits for applicants for and beneficiaries of temporary protection were revised completely.
-As of June 2022, applicants and beneficiaries of temporary protection have access to regular social benefits.
-The unequal treatment between applicants for temporary protection who receive regular social benefits and applicants for international protection who receive social benefits under the Asylum Seekers Benefits Act has been criticised by many civil society organisations.
+• Access to regular social benefits: As of June 2022, applicants and beneficiaries of temporary protection have access to regular social benefits.
+The unequal treatment between applicants for temporary protection who receive regular social benefits and applicants for international protection who receive social benefits under the Asylum Seekers Benefits Act has been criticised by many civil society organisations, including in 2023.

 Content of temporary protection